danicc097/openapi-go-gin-postgres-sqlc/README.md

   - Redux toolkit has its [own
     generator](https://github.com/reduxjs/redux-toolkit/tree/master/packages/rtk-query-codegen-openapi)
     and can generate hooks.
 Uses rtk-query, in essenceequivalent to react-query.
-    Creators don't use openapi so that's a red flag for the generator.
+    Creators don't use openapi so that's a red flag for the generator itself.

   2. state management:
     - zustand + react-query should by far cover all needs.
 Data will be heavily